 You may ask what is the point of such indemnity cover being in place at all?

-Dentists are currently legally required to have some form of indemnity cover, but as specialists in supporting victims of dental negligence at Hudgell Solicitors, we know this is a loosely regulated area and have seen many cases where dentists fail to notify their indemnity provider of claims made against them.
+Since July 2014 Dentists have been legally required to have some form of indemnity cover, but as specialists in supporting victims of dental negligence at Hudgell Solicitors, we know this is a loosely regulated area.
+It wasn’t until November 2015 that the General Dental Counsel updated its Standards and guidance to reflect this legal requirement.
+Sadly there isn’t a legal or regulatory requirement for a Dentist to inform their insurer about a potential claim.
+We have seen to many cases where dentists fail to notify their indemnity provider of claims made against them.

 As a consequence of this landscape, as happened in the above example, the likes of the DDU are permitted to opt out of indemnifying an individual if the case is too difficult for them to handle.
 They are permitted to choose not to indemnify if it will cost them too much despite receiving premiums.